-Confusion About Unschooling
+Criticism About Unschooling

 What Does Unschooling Mean For Academic Education?

 We believe that children are natural learners and that given adequate support, guidance and resources, they will learn everything that they need to learn without coercion or force.
-As ‘radical unschooling’ parents we spend a lot- a lot– of time with our children, watching what they are interested in, seeking out resources for them to pursue their interests; challenging them and opening up new and exciting ways to explore and learn from the world.
+As ‘unschooling’ parents we spend a lot- a lot– of time with our children, watching what they are interested in, seeking out resources for them to pursue their interests; challenging them and opening up new and exciting ways to explore and learn from the world.

 We do not outright reject school-like resources such as workbooks, classes, clubs and the suchlike; this is an unfortunate prevailing ‘myth’ about unschoolers.
-Rather, we see every resource as just that- an optional resource, to be used in the same way as a puzzle, book, magazine, trip to the farm, computer, forest school session, mud kitchen, and any other experience.
+Rather, we see every resource as just that- an optional resource, to be used in the same way as a puzzle, book, magazine, trip to the farm, computer, digital tablet, forest school session, mud kitchen, hobby and any other experience.

 When children want to pursue careers, we help them in the same way that the parents of school children help their children.
 We look at different paths to study or employment; we help them enroll in colleges or subject classes or online courses; we pull in tutors if extra assistance is needed; we support the kids as they create portfolios and prepare for interviews or set up their businesses.

 What Is Unschooling In ‘Other Areas Of Life’?

 As I said before, unschooling means to thoroughly re-think how we learn about things.
-In radical unschooling, learning is noted as transcending ‘academic/non-academic’.
+In unschooling, learning is noted as transcending ‘academic/non-academic’.
 Children learn all the time about eating, sleeping, social behaviour and other life skills.

 Authority is not the same as a dictatorship; leadership is not the same as control.
 These are what we bear in mind as we help our kids navigate what they eat and when; when they sleep and what resources they use.

 If a child eats too many sweets, they may feel sick.
 If a child watches too much TV, they may feel lethargic.
 If they stay up too late when they have activities planned, they will be tired the next day and less likely to enjoy them.

 Autonomy, Support and Guidance Are Essential In Unschooling

-We try to live by principles such as ‘be kind’ and ‘respect other people and their property’ instead of rules.
+We try to live by principles instead of rules– principles such as ‘be kind’ and ‘respect other people and their property’.
 It makes life more natural to navigate (yes, throw sand, if you are standing by yourself, on the edge of the shore, facing away from the wind!
 No, don’t throw it when there are other people around!) and helps children develop critical thinking.